AU-BCE-EE/guidance-python-vs-code/README.md

 If you are working on a Mac, the shell is called, somewhat confusingly, Terminal.
 And on Linux, Bash is the most popular shell.

+# 4. Interactive Python in VS Code
+Let's open up VSC and start and new project.